obenland/the-bootstrap/readme.txt

 * Changed default column count for galleries to 4
 * Added Theme Options page
 * Added support for Post Thumbnails.
 Displayed on posts with the standard post format.
-* Removed post title and added thumbnail look to teh status post format
+* Removed post title and added thumbnail look to the status post format

 = 1.2.6 =
 * Added Dutch translation.
 Props m038